jcachayG93/exception-handler-middleware-example/README.md

 Prepared by Julio Cachay

 # Running the project
-You will need Net 7 Sdk.
+You need Net 7 Sdk.

 Run the tests: